 Double Crust Pies and How to Make an Easy Lattice Crust (Bonus: Printable for Easy Reference to Sum Up Pie Boot Camp)

-If you are using frozen fruit, measure it frozen, but let it thaw before making the filling; if you don’t, you run the risk of partially cooked fruit and undissolved tapioca.
+Fruit: if you are using frozen fruit, measure it frozen, but let it thaw before making the filling; if you don’t, you run the risk of partially cooked fruit and undissolved tapioca.

-Also, the tapioca is supposed to be ground into a fine powder.
+Tapioca: also, the tapioca is supposed to be ground into a fine powder.
 I don’t have a coffee/spice grinder, so I placed the tapioca in a bag and slammed it a few times with my meat mallet to crush it.
 Scientific, I know.
 It didn’t ever get to a fine powder and was still fairly coarse but it still dissolved perfectly.

 I start the process by cutting the butter into small pieces, putting it on a plate and setting it in the freezer for 10-15 minutes while I get the dry ingredients going.

 Also, I fill a liquid measure with water and put some ice cubes in to start getting my water nice and icy cold.

 Combine all the dry ingredients in a large bowl.